ericpopivker/miniprofiler-web-api/README.md

    Or on original MiniProfiler site: http://miniprofiler.com

-2. Download and add "MiniProfilerX.Profiling.WebApi" dll and reference it in your WebApi project From here: https://github.com/ericpopivker/miniprofiler-web-api/releases
+2. Download and add "MiniProfilerX.Profiling.WebApi" dll and reference it in your WebApi project.

+   From here: https://github.com/ericpopivker/miniprofiler-web-api/releases
 3. Add the following code to Global.asax.cs in WebApi project